Vincelee78/TGC14-Project-1/README.md

 - The web application is mobile responsive.

 # 6. Known Bugs
-- When double clicking on the map, the automatic marker popup might occasionally not display.
+- When double clicking on the map, the automatic marker popup might occasionally not display its address.
 - If this happens, clicking on the marker itself will display its address.
-- The cuurent location marker of the user is sometimes not that accurate.
+- The current location marker of the user is sometimes not that accurate.
 - The exact location of user depends on the browser or phone location detection abilities.

 # 7. Credits and Acknowledgement